MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-storage-explorer.md

 ---
-title: OneLake integration with Azure Storage Explorer
+title: Integrate OneLake with Azure Storage Explorer
-description: Learn more about Microsoft Fabric integration with Azure services, specifically how to use Azure Storage Explorer. ms.reviewer: eloldag ms.author: harmeetgill
+description: Learn more about Microsoft Fabric integration with Azure Storage Explorer.
+Once you connect you can browse existing data, download it, add new tables or files, and move them from one location to another. ms.reviewer: eloldag ms.author: harmeetgill
 author: gillharmeet